Ngranger/Cleaned-Up-Location-Info/README.md

-# Sanitized-Location-Info
+# Sanitized Location Info
-Useful function for obtaining the sanitized results of the window.location object.
+Useful functions for obtaining the sanitized results of the window.location object.